doeritlk/test-automation-demo/README.md

 ### How do I get set up? ###
-You need to have oracle java (JDK 1.8+) and Apache Maven installed in your box.
+You need to have latest oracle java (JDK 1.8+) and Apache Maven installed in your box.

  In order oo build the project, go to project directory and use:

     mvn clean install